salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # flags.target-org.summary

 Login username or alias for the target org.

-# flags.target-org.description

-The target org to connect to for deleting the app.
-This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkManageApp user permission to delete apps.
-The app must exist in this org.
+Not required if the `target-org` configuration variable is already set.

 # flags.api-version.summary

-Override the API version used for API requests.
+Override the API version used for orchestrator API requests.

 # flags.api-version.description

-Override the API version used for orchestrator API requests.
 Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # flags.app-id.summary

 ID of the app to delete.

-# flags.app-id.description

-The unique identifier of the app to delete.

 # flags.app-name.summary

 Name of the app to delete.

-# flags.app-name.description

-The name of the app to delete.

 # flags.no-prompt.summary

-Do not prompt for confirmation.
+Don't prompt for confirmation.

 # flags.no-prompt.description